gary-rowe/multibit-merchant/README.md

 * Support for encrypted offsite backups and restores and schema updates
 * Restricted administration access

+## Which branch?
+Use `master` for the latest production release.
+Use `develop` for the latest release candidate.

+At present, given the alpha nature of the project it is best to start with `develop`.

 ## Getting started
 Assuming that you're familiar with Bitcoin and the benefits that it can bring to your online business venture, then your next step depends on your technical background.

 [Installation instructions for merchants](https://github.com/gary-rowe/MultiBitMerchant/wiki/Getting-started-for-merchants)